Page 5: Design - Adding Points

 Output filename provides opportunity for dynamic naming of the PDF or HTML file.
 The Filename or naming pattern is %uuid%.htm/pdf by default being the session identification.
 However, using %PointIDName%.htm/PDF to dynamically name files from session data may be more informative, where point ID Name is the name of the point; for example %Customer% %OrderNumber%.htm/PDF.

 Similarly, when emailing a PDF there is the opportunity to pre-fill the Recipient, Subject and Body from data in points in the session.
 This makes email of invoices, quotes and other documents very easy from the field to improve business productivity.
+Multiple recipients can be sent emails with PDF; separate each recipient with a semicolon (;).

 The control Use non-standard printing is an alternative that will invoke the web browser print process on Windows 10 tablets.